 - The beautiful religious paintings vs. the down-to-earth discussions about sin and guilt

 - Grace and forgiveness vs. law and retribution

 The Bruges tourist office has produced a map with the locations where the movie was filmed.
 You can download it here.
 It’s useful, but as I like walking I’ve created this ‘In Bruges’ movie walking tour.
 It’s a circular route of 7 km, starting and ending at the railway station.

 As the movie covered a lot of the main sights of the city, the walk will give you a great overview of this fantastic city.
 And an interesting way to spend one day in Bruges.

 In line with the contrasts mentioned above, I briefly describe the locations In Real Life vs. In The Movie.
 Below is the map, which you can also download here to print out and carry around with you.

 In real life: This romantic site (the “Lake of Love”) used to be the inland port and landing stage for barges travelling between Bruges and Gent.

 In the movie: Gangster boss Harry enters Bruges over the stone bridge over the canal, on his mission to put an end to Ray.

-In real life: This former palace of the Lords of Gruuthuse was converted into a museum in 1955.
+In real life: A former palace of the Lords of Gruuthuse, converted into a museum in 1955.
 Located at Dijver 17, it houses beautiful tapestries, a 500-year old kitchen and a chapel of prayer.
 Note that the museum is under restoration and is due to open early 2019.
 From the inner court you get a good of the Church of Our Lady.